-Bankhead serves on the Board of Directors of the ACE Mentor Program Houston and the Architecture Center Houston Board of Directors, and is past-president of the Houston Chapter of the American Institute of Architects.
+Bankhead has served on the Board of Directors of the Houston - ACE Mentor Program and the Architecture Center Houston Board of Directors.
+He became the first African-American President of any Texas AIA chapter.

-Bankhead earned his bachelor of arts and bachelor of architecture degrees from Rice University, and has completed graduate courses at the University of San Francisco.
+Bankhead received his Bachelor of Arts and Bachelor of Architecture degrees from William M. Rice University.
+He also completed graduate courses at the University of San Francisco.